okube-ai/laktory/docs/concepts/table.md

 ```

 ## Builder
-However, where things get very interesting is when the builder is used as described in [TableBuilder](tablebuilder.md).
+However, the most powerful table manipulation routines are provider in the [TableBuilder](tablebuilder.md) class.

 The most frequent use case for the declaration of a `Table` and its associated transformations is as part of a data [pipeline](pipeline.md).